djgroen/flee/docs/Multiscale_Simulation_instance_construction.md

 ### *7. Define a conflict period for a conflict situation*

-We define the simulation period of a conflict situation using conflict_period.csv file, which has the following format:
+We define the simulation period of a conflict situation using sim_period.csv file, which has the following format:

 | **StartDate** |  **YYYY-MM-DD**    |
 |:-------------:|:------------------:|